-The school has chosen to use the Kapow Primary RSE scheme of work, which provides full curriculum coverage, including all the statutory content, for each year group.
+The school has chosen to follow the SCARF programme, which provides full curriculum coverage, including all the statutory content, for each year group.

 We believe that the best practice approach is for RSHE to be covered as part of a wider programme of PSHE education including additional topics such as citizenship and economic wellbeing which also contribute to personal development.
 Weekly assemblies will be held covering topics including; school rules & values, citizenship, Anti-Bullying week, physical health, economic wellbeing and online safety.
+As well as SCARF learning, Votes for Schools assesmblies are held in classes each week to discuss current topics and events and promote British Values.